Indonesia's Exquisite Birds of Paradise (November 9-18, 2021)

 The island of Gebe is situated halfway between Northern Raja Ampat and Halmahera, and birds can therefore be found from both regions.
 In the morning we will trek from the village of Umera to try to spot some of these birds.
 We may see imperial pigeons, fruit-doves, cuckoos, kingfishers, parrots and maybe we will see the Glossy-mantled Manucode.
 In the afternoon we can explore some of the tiny islands nearby for snorkeling and water sports.
 Overnight we will cruise south to Pulau Kofiau.

 Day 5 (November 13, 2021)

-In the morning we can go trekking in search of some of the endemic birds on Pulau Kofiau: Spectacled Imperial Pigeon, Kofiau Paradise Kingfisher, Spotted Kestrel, Kofiau Monarch, Black-faced Munia.
-In the afternoon we can enjoy some good snorkelling and explore the area using the dinghies.
-In the early evening we will begin our cruise to the island of Misool in the southern Raja Ampat area.
+In the morning we can go trekking in search of some of the endemic birds on Pulau Kofiau including Spectacled Imperial Pigeon, Kofiau Paradise Kingfisher, Spotted Kestrel, Kofiau Monarch, Black-faced Munia.
+After lunch, we will begin our cruise to the island of Misool in the southern Raja Ampat area.

 Day 6 (November 14, 2021)

 Starting before dawn, we will trek from the village of Kapatcol on the south side of Misool.
 With any luck, we’ll see the Lesser Bird-of-Paradise performing its spectacular courtship ritual high in the trees.
 On our way back, we might also find the small King Bird of Paradise.

 Early this morning, we’ll go birding in the Salawati Forest, home of the King Bird of Paradise, Western Crowned Pigeon, and rarely seen Northern Cassowary.
 It’s possible this afternoon to go on another bird walk near the village of Waibon.
 We’ll depart this evening for the village of Sawingkrai on the south side of Gam Island.